yesdocs/react_redux_sample/README.md

 # react redux sample
 A simple react app using redux and immutable.js

-The following is being hosted on Azure [reacr redux sample](http://mobile-apps-client).
+The app is being hosted on Azure [reacr redux sample](http://mobile-apps-client).

 ```powershell
 # download a copy of the repo